 Iris’ English country living room expresses the rooted intelligence of her character, a working journalist who commutes to London from Surrey five days a week.
 The large stone fireplace, comfortable furnishings perfect for curling up for an afternoon read, and shelves filled with books give us a clue that she is a mental explorer.
 For this welcoming space, I’ve chosen the Clifford table lamp and the Marseille wall sconce for the resonance both designs have.

 The Clifford table lamp is made of alabaster marble—the off-white shantung shade a soft complement to the weighty base.
+The historical references this lamp conveys brings it the feel of crisp romance.

 The Marseille wall sconce has an antique mirrored back-plate and a French black finish.